 Managing joint accounts in PocketSmith

-There are different ways you can manage joint accounts in PocketSmith.
+There are several ways to manage joint accounts in PocketSmith.
 How this is achieved within PocketSmith depends on your circumstances and personal preference!

 A few key things to consider are: